Religious Education Key Stage 4

 Homework and how Parents/Carers Support Learning

 All homework is set on Edulink which is an app and website available to students and parents/carers.
 Further information and a video about how to find homework on Edulink is available on our Homework page.

 These are the principles which underpin our homework.

-When Seneca homeworks are set, you can support your child by checking which areas they have unlocked during their progress and what areas they feel confident in.
-If other types of homeworks such as practice questions are set there will be a range of options to suit the needs of all learners, so you can support your child by helping them identify the homework that will provide the correct level of challenge for them at this stage.
+When Seneca homework is set, you can support your child by checking which areas they have unlocked during their progress and what areas they feel confident in.
+If other types of homework such as practice questions are set, there will be a range of options to suit the needs of all learners, so you can support your child by helping them identify the homework that will provide the correct level of challenge for them at this stage.

 Useful Religious Education Resources